 Looking for places to eat in Hana, Maui might be more of a task than you realize.
 Hana, Hawaii is a magical slice of paradise located on the eastern side of the island of Maui.
 Part of Hana’s magic is seclusion in paradise.
 What Hana excels in adventure it lacks in food options.

 You’ll be tired after the long journey to Hana whether you went the original way along the road to Hana or drove the back way to Hana.
-And with awesome things to do like explore Haleakala National Park or cliff jump at Venus Pools you’ll work up an appetite.
+And with awesome things to do like explore Haleakala National Park, cliff jump at Venus Pools or be in awe in Waianapanapa State Park you’ll work up an appetite.

 That’s why I put together a list of Hana Maui restaurants so you can spend your time exploring hidden waterfalls (one of the best things to do in Maui on a budget) and less time deciding where to eat in Hana or should I say when to eat.

 There are not a lot of options when it comes to restaurants in Hana.
 Perched on the mauka (mountain) you’ll find Hana Ranch restaurant.
 Open daily from 5-9.
 They serve American and Hawaiian style food with items like the cobb salad, kalibe ribs and fish tacos.
 Portions sizing aren’t small, perfect after a day of hiking and exploring.

 If you’re looking for early morning breakfast or coffee the small cafe connected to the

 Hana Ranch restaurant opens every day at 6:30 am.
 They offer breakfast items such as local saimin and breakfast sandwiches.